Analysis | A ‘Sex and the City’ reboot without Samantha? Fans aren’t pleased, but it can still be fabulous.

 When the show ended in 2004, Carrie Bradshaw (Sarah Jessica Parker), Miranda Hobbes (Cynthia Nixon) and Charlotte York Goldenblatt (Kristin Davis), were in their late 30s.
 Seventeen years later, they’d be in their 50s.
 Even if they’re single, they’re probably not sleeping their way through New York, as they were in their 30s.

 Considering how the show demystified sex in the late 1990s and early 2000s, Armstrong thinks this reboot could do the same for issues women face in their 50s.
-She could envision frank discussions about what menopause does to a woman’s body and sex drive; what it’s like to date after divorce or the death of husband; and the difficulties in caring for older parents and kids simultaneously.
+She could envision frank discussions about what menopause does to a woman’s body and sex drive; what it’s like to date after divorce or the death of a husband; and the difficulties in caring for older parents and kids simultaneously.

 Filming is set to start in New York in the spring.
 Does that mean “And Just Like That …” will take place in a world altered by covid-19, or one where it doesn’t exist?
 If it’s the former, Armstrong can imagine Carrie staying home all the time so she doesn’t have to wear a mask.
 “It’s not a glamorous time,” Armstrong says of 2021.